-Quick, healthy foods for busy lives
+Quick, healthy foods to supplement a busy lifestyle

 There’s no shortage of advice about what to eat: home-cooked food, less — much less — processed food.
 But with work or soccer practice or whatever it is that cuts into our time, it’s not always easy figuring out what the family should consume.